mastercomfig/mastercomfig/docs/os/linux.md

 To do this, go to `TF2_FOLDER/bin` and delete `libSDL2-2.0.so.0` (this will cause TF2 to fallback to the Steam Linux Runtime).
 Then, install a 32-bit version of SDL2 and pin the library to the runtime using one of these commands, depending on your distribution:

 !!! note
-    If you encounter any rendering issues or crashing when running under wayland, prepending ```SDL_VIDEODRIVER=x11 %command``` to your launch options may help
+    If you encounter any rendering issues or crashing when running under Wayland, prepending ```SDL_VIDEODRIVER=x11 %command%``` to your launch options may help

 !!! note
     Users of the Flatpak version of Steam will not have to install a 32-bit version of SDL2 as the runtime already has a sufficient version pinned.
 Only removing the built-in version of SDL2 is required.